S0liddreams/S0liddreams/README.md

-# Hi, I'm Chukwuemeka Uche 👋
+## Hey there 👋

-I'm a **Full-Stack Developer** passionate about building web and mobile applications that are clean, responsive, and user-friendly.
+I'm Chukwuemeka Uche a **Full-Stack Developer** passionate about building web and mobile applications that are clean, responsive, and user-friendly.

 ##  What I'm Working On
 - **Spotnaija** – A dynamic web app for project listings and interactive content